dstier-git/displacement-radar/README.md

 ## Overview

-Apollo Hackathon is a prospecting and outreach application designed to help companies identify weaknesses in competitor offerings and turn those insights into targeted sales opportunities.
+Made during the Apollo x Google Cloud Hackathon on 4/16/2026

+---

+## Core Idea

 The platform works by analyzing competing companies, surfacing discrepancies or flaws in their products, services, or market positioning, and then using those findings to help generate persuasive outbound emails aimed at decision-makers such as CFOs, CTOs, and other high-level stakeholders.
 The goal is to help users position Apollo as a stronger alternative in a thoughtful and data-informed way.

----

-## Core Idea
+## Workflow

 The application is built around a simple workflow: